dypflying/leakybucket/README.md

 The leaky bucket algorithm is designed for smoothing the bursty traffic, no matter what the input rate is, the output rate is constant.

 ### Which algorithm?
 - Leaky-bucket vs Token-bucket: they are both used for bursty traffic shaping, though there is no explicit cutoff line for their scenarios, the leaky-bucket algorithm is likely used to "protect other systems", such as the Nginx to protect upstreams, and the token bucket algorithm is likely used to "protect self-system".
+The pakcage of https://pkg.go.dev/golang.org/x/time/rate is an implementation of token-bucket algorithm.
 - Leaky-bucket vs Sliding-windows: Leaky-bucket is used for not only throttling traffic but also smoothing out the bursty traffic since it uses a configurable bucket to accommodate the  bursty traffic, the sliding-windows is only used for thottling traffic within a configured rate.

 ### Dig into it